ayeItsVinay/fzoom-backend/README.md

 * Clone this repo
 * npm install to install all required dependencies
-* replace the environment variables in nodemon.json
+* replace the environment variables in nodemon.json /replace credentials in .env file (do this)
 * npm start to start the local server

-By default the local server will start on port 3002
+By default the local server will start on port 3000